dreamking60/d3-start-to-finish-leanpub/manuscript/25 State management.md

 Typically each time there’s a user interaction (e.g. clicking an item, choosing from a menu) the state changes.
 And each time the state changes, the display updates accordingly.

-There’s several approaches to managing state in an application and we’ll look at an approach that is straightforward, effective and based on a very common pattern in web development known as [Flux](https://github.com/facebook/flux/tree/master/examples/flux-concepts).
+There are several approaches to managing state in an application and we’ll look at an approach that is straightforward, effective and based on a very common pattern in web development known as [Flux](https://github.com/facebook/flux/tree/master/examples/flux-concepts).
 The basic idea is that the entire application state is stored in a JavaScript object.
 For example:

 ```js
 let state = {